 About the Talk

-Each month, members of our Adult Education team present their ongoing research on the collection to members.
+Each month, members of our education, research, and curatorial teams present their ongoing research on the collection to members.
 These talks are a great way to learn more about your favorite artists in the collection.

-This talk will take place in the Le bonheur de vivre Room on the second level of the collection galleries.
+This talk will take place on-site in Room 12 of the collection galleries.